dib-lab/2020-paper-sourmash-gather/manuscript.md

 earlier matches.
 Where there are overlaps between genomes, shared common k-mers are "claimed" by higher rank matches and only k-mer content specific to the later genome is used to identify the lower rank matches.
-For example, gesnomes from two strains of *Shewanella baltica* present in the mock metagenome in Figure @fig:gather0 have an approximately 50% overlap in k-mer content, and these shared k-mers are claimed by *Shewanella baltica* OS223 (compare *Shewanella baltica* OS223, rank 8, with *Shewanella baltica* OS185, rank 33; the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223).
-CTB: maybe indicate or highlight these genomes in the figure?
+For example, genomes from two strains of *Shewanella baltica* present in the mock metagenome in Figure @fig:gather0 have an approximately 50% overlap in k-mer content, and these shared k-mers are claimed by *Shewanella baltica* OS223 (compare *Shewanella baltica* OS223, rank 8, with *Shewanella baltica* OS185, rank 33; the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223).
+(CTB: maybe indicate or highlight these genomes in the figure?)

 For this mock metagenome, 205m (54.8%) of 375m k-mers were found in GenBank.
 The remaining 169m (45.2%) k-mers had no matches, and